 Finding a delicious, pasta substitute is wishful and often disappointing.
 But that does not mean there are not healthy and satisfying ways to enjoy that pasta texture and taste.
 Spaghetti Squash is equally as satisfying and can be substituted into almost any pasta recipe.
 Additionally, if you desire you can eat the noodle like strands straight from the squash itself!
 This "Spaghetti Squash With Artichokes and Kale" recipe is a sure way to get your kids excited not only about squash but veggies as well!

 |SPAGHETTI SQUASH WITH ARTICHOKES AND KALE|

-- 5 or 6 cloves garlic, minced
+- 2 cloves garlic, minced

-- 1 15-oz can tomatoes, with juice, well chopped
+- 1 can diced tomatoes, drained

-- 3 tablespoons chopped fresh basil
+- 2 tablespoon chopped fresh basil

 Don't forget to check out my Weekly Grocery Specials found under pages in the side bar.
 This is a new addition to my blog.
 Additionally, please remember to sign up via the subscription or " follow by email box" on the upper right side to receive all my upcoming recipes, product tips and grocery specials.
 Thanks for visiting and have a great day!